themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.2 =

+* Fix for using Columns in template footer sync feature for framework 2.5+ themes.

 = 2.0.1 =

 * Removed the "Builder" tab from Edit Page screen for better compatibility with WP's Visual/Text editors; builder now shows above editor.